bkachava/SQLAlchemy_Flask/README.md

 Based on the queries developed in Step 1, a Flask API  was designed.
 The following routes were created:

- - `/`.
-Home page.
-List all routes that are available.
+ - `/`. __Home page__.
+Lists all routes that are available.

- - `/api/v1.0/precipitation`.
+ - `/api/v1.0/precipitation`. __Precitipation data__.
 Converts the query results to a Python Dictionary using date as the key and prcp as the value.
 Returns the JSON representation of the dictionary.

- - `/api/v1.0/stations`.
-Retursn a JSON list of stations from the dataset.
+ - `/api/v1.0/stations`. __Stations__.
+Returns a JSON list of stations from the dataset.

- - `/api/v1.0/tobs`.
+ - `/api/v1.0/tobs`. __Temperature data__.
 Query for the dates and temperature observations from a year from the last data point.
 Returns a JSON list of Temperature Observations (tobs) for the previous year.

+ - `/api/v1.0/<start>`. __Temperature - Start date__.
+Returns a JSON list of the minimum temperature, the average
+ temperature, and the max temperature for a given start date.
+Calculates TMIN, TAVG, and TMAX for  all dates greater than and equal to the start date.

- - `/api/v1.0/<start> and /api/v1.0/<start>/<end>`.
-Returns a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
-When given the start only, calculate TMIN, TAVG, and TMAX for all dates greater than and equal to the start date.
-When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.
+ - `/api/v1.0/<start>/<end>`. __Temperature - Start/End dates__ Returns a JSON list of the minimum temperature,
+ the average temperature, and the max temperature for a given start-end range.
+Calculates the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.